 - Be on call.
 If you're only looking now and then when it's convenient, you're compromising your chances.
-The most successful Buyers give house hunting priority in their daily schedules.
+The most successful Buyers give house-hunting priority in their daily schedules.
 Sign up for a real-time listing monitor with automatic notifications, and check its updates as soon as you can.
-If a lead seems interesting at first glance, look again: read everything in the listing data available on line and, if you’re not familiar with the block, look it over with street view software.
+If a lead seems interesting at first glance, look again: read everything in the listing data available online and, if you’re not familiar with the block, look it over with street view software.

 - When you have a contender, call your agent for the vital information not available on public-access websites, like a deadline for offers.
 Be quick about this: many listings are shown only for a short time, with offers expected within a week of appearance.
 There may also be details available about the house’s condition.
 The sooner you have all the facts, the more wisely you can manage your time to compose a winning offer.

-- Top dollar may not win out.
+- The top dollar may not win out.
 Sellers like certainty and prefer the fewest number of hurdles to closing as possible.
 Buyers’ contingencies in an offer look like hurdles to Sellers, who may accept a lower price than the top offer if it comes with less chance of your changing your mind.
 Your agent can help you analyze how much risk you are willing and able to take on, in presenting an offer with the fewest contingencies.

 - Cast a wide net.
-Search for homes outside the locations you want most, if faced with limited or high-priced choices.
-As a Buyer you need to carefully consider what you're willing to compromise on.
+Search for homes outside the locations you want most if faced with limited or high-priced choices.
+As a Buyer, you need to carefully consider what you're willing to compromise on.

 - Take the long view.
 Some properties don’t sell right away, even in a Seller's market, because of issues that turn other Buyers away.
 If you can imagine how things might work for you, even if fixing might take a while, you could land a prize.